-Mesenteric adenitis is an inflammation of the lymph nodes that surround the intestines.
-It is usually caused by viruses.
-The symptoms of mesenteric adenitis are fever and generalized abdominal pain.
-The pain can be severed and can easily be mistaken for other conditions, like appendicitis.
-Mesenteric adenitis resolves on its own after a few days.
-In the meantime, children with mesenteric adenitis need adequate hydration, and pain and fever control.
+Mesenteric adenitis describes inflammation of lymph nodes that surround the intestines.
+This condition most commonly affects children and usually arises due to an infection, usually viral but possibly bacterial.
+The symptoms of mesenteric adenitis include fever and abdominal pain, which may be accompanied by nausea, vomiting, diarrhea or a combination of these symptoms.
+The signs and symptoms of mesenteric adenitis can easily be mistaken for other conditions, especially appendicitis.
+Unlike appedicitis, however, mesenteric adenitis usually goes away on its own within a few days, although complete recovery may take up to a few weeks in some cases.
+In the meantime, children with mesenteric adenitis require adequate hydration, and possibly medication to control their pain and fever.

 Warnings and Precautions

 Other less common but serious conditions can also cause abdominal pain with fever in children.
 Because it can be challenging for even a medical provider to distinguish among the many possible causes of these symptoms, it's important to see your doctor if your child experiences persistent, progressive or worsening abdominal pain.
 Seek immediate medical care if your child has a high fever, vomits blood, experiences tarry or bloody stools, or exhibits signs or symptoms of dehydration, including:

 -- dry mouth and tongue, or cracked lips